mkudija/mkudija.github.io/reading-notes/_md/2021-09-16-The Inferno.md

 > –*Inferno* Canto 31.
 25-27

 <br><br>
-> For when the power of throught
+> For when the power of thought
 > is coupled with ill will and naked force
 > there is no refuge from it for mankind
 > –*Inferno* Canto 31.
 55-57